ckeditor/ckeditor5/docs/getting-started/integrations/react.md

 CKEditor&nbsp;5 supports {@link getting-started/setup/ui-language multiple UI languages}, and so does the official React component.
 Follow the instructions below to translate CKEditor&nbsp;5 in your React application.

-Similarly to CSS stylesheets, both packages have separate translations.
+Similarly to CSS style sheets, both packages have separate translations.
 Import them as shown in the example below.
 Then, pass them to the `translations` array inside the `config` prop in the CKEditor 5 component.

 ```jsx
 import { ClassicEditor } from 'ckeditor5';